DjangoGirls/tutorial/README.md

 # Django Girls Tutorial

+> #### License
+>
+> This work is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-sa/4.0/ or send a letter to Creative Commons, 444 Castro Street, Suite 900, Mountain View, California, 94041, USA.

 ## Introduction

 Have you ever felt that the world is more and more about technology and you are somehow left behind?
 Have you ever wondered how to create a website but have never had enough motivation to start?
 Have you ever thought that the software world is too complicated for you to even try doing something on your own?